Your Guide To Finding The Best Rain Jackets In Australia

 How To Choose The Best Rain Jacket

-As with most hiking gear that defend us against the wrath of the weather gods, a rain jacket has many components that need to be factored in before choosing the best rain jacket for you and your adventure style.
+As with most hiking gear that defends us against the wrath of the weather gods, a rain jacket has many components that need to be factored in before choosing the best rain jacket for you and your adventure style.

 Unfortunately, obtaining the best of each component will cost a pretty penny and quite frankly, isn’t worth the money unless you’re planning to utilise the rain jacket in the most extreme circumstances.
 Much like choosing the best down jacket or sleeping bag, balance and compromise ultimately take precedence.